cboettig/ews-review/manuscript.md

 stability threshold (dashed line).
 Such a perturbation can come from exogenous factors such as anthropogenic pressures or occur by chance from intrinsic stochasticity.
-These distinct mechanisms of disturbance and environmental change are coupled -- as the environment deteriorates moving the system left on the diagram, the probability that a disturbance crosses the threshold increases.
+These distinct mechanisms of disturbance and environmental change are coupled -- as the environment deteriorates, moving the system right on the diagram, the probability that a disturbance crosses the threshold increases.
 From @Bel2012.](Bel2012example.png)